Kemerd/nihon_dojo_site/public/assets/docs/terms_of_service.md

 You may terminate your account at any time by:
 - Canceling your subscription (if applicable)
 - Deleting your account through account settings
-- Contacting us at support@nihondojo.com
+- Contacting us at support@novabox.digital

 ### 14.3 Effect of Termination
 Upon termination: